 1. Spirited Away

 A wrong turn on a country road leads Chihiro and her family into what seems like a derelict theme park.
 Among the eerie empty buildings, her parents stumble onto an abandoned food stall.
 They gorge themselves on the freshly cooked meals despite their daughter’s protests, which suddenly transforms them into pigs.
 It soon becomes apparent that the family has wandered into the realm of the kami.
-As the spirits and gods emerge at dusk, determined to find help for parents, Chihiro follows them into the unknown.
+As spirits and gods emerge at dusk, determined to find help for her parents, Chihiro follows them into the unknown.

 Spirited Away is surreal, enchanting, and vivid.
 It is a masterpiece of both animation and storytelling.
 Every frame is full of meticulous detail, spiriting you away into this otherworldly realm.
 But the film is not just an exercise in style and technical mastery.
 It is a touching coming of age tale full of strange but charming characters.
 It is without a doubt one of the best, if not the best, works of legendary director Hayao Miyazaki and Studio Ghibli.